Skip to main content

 Stay fire safe when cooking

-As a fire service, more than half of all the fires we attend start in the kitchen.
-Even a small fire can cause you to lose decades of memories in just a few seconds.
-There are a few simple things you can do to reduce your risk of having a cooking fire.
+More than half of all the fires we attend start in the kitchen.
+There are simple things you can do to reduce your risk of having a cooking fire.

 a notebook style recipe book showing a scribbled recipe for Gran's bread and butter putting with the words 'stay safe in the kitchen. distraction causes fires. set a cooking timer before it's too late'.